ElijahKotyluk/elijahkotyluk.com/static/articles/static-blog-markdown-nuxt.md

      src="https://i.imgur.com/QbpY7xM.png">

 ## Introduction:
-If you're someone who has wanted a static blog without having to setup and use a CMS(Content Management System) or external service to get your content, then you were in the same boat that I was in until I found this process.
+If you're someone who has wanted a static blog without having to setup and use a Content Management System (CMS) or external service to get your content, then you were in the same boat that I was in until I found this process.
 In this article I'm going to summarize and break down the steps I took to create this site and how I configured Nuxt to generate a static site that serves dynamic markdown content.

 ## Getting started:
 So first things first, we need to initialize our Nuxt project.
 You can run either of the following: